rafaelespinoza/logg/README.md

 The "version" is just some application versioning metadata, which may be useful if you want to know something about your application's source code.

-See the godoc examples for details.

 Use the `Errorf`, `Infof` functions to log at error, info levels respectively.
-To add more event-specific fields to a logging entry, create an event with `NewEvent` and call one of the `Emitter` methods.
+To add more event-specific fields to a logging entry, call `New` and then call one of the `Emitter` methods.
+Use the `Emitter.WithID` method if you need a unique tracing ID.

+See more in the godoc examples.

 ## Event shape